 The Project Team will work with local jurisdictions, institutional stakeholders, and the public to set goals and objectives to help compare options for route and stop/station locations as well as the type of transit (for example, bus or rail).

-The Project Team will gather small groups of representatives from community groups, employers, and other interested stakeholders to get initial feedback on a range of potential routes and modes.
+The Project Team will gather small groups of representatives from local jurisdictions, community groups, employers, and other interested stakeholders to get initial feedback on a range of potential routes and modes.

-The Project Team will present a full scoring of alternatives based on cost, ridership, and community priorities to the public.
+The Project Team will assess, evaluate, and present a full scoring of preliminary alternatives based on cost, ridership, and community priorities to the public.

 The Project Team will identify a final 2-3 alternatives that will receive further engineering study.